radian-software/straight.el/README.md

 A recipe repository consists of four parts:

-* a fetch recipe for the local repository (this will typically include the `:no-build` directive, since recipe repositories usually do not need to be built)
+* a fetch recipe for the local repository (this will typically include `:build nil`, since recipe repositories usually do not need to be built)
 * a function that, provided the local repository is already available, returns a list of all packages that have recipes in the recipe repository